-The California State is equipped with modern navigational and marine engineering devices, machine shop equipment and facilities, power, sailing and pulling boats, complete surgical equipment, modern laundry facilities, and radio equipment capable of world-wide communication.
+It also authorized the use of the U. S. Naval Station, beautifully located on San Francisco Bay, near Tiburon, California, as a base for the training ship, which was renamed the California State.
+This vessel is equipped with modern navigational and marine engineering devices, machine shop equipment and facilities, power, sailing and pulling boats, complete surgical equipment, modern laundry facilities, and radio equipment capable of world-wide communication.
 Nearly a quarter of a million dollars was expended in adapting the California State to its purpose as a training ship, and it now has comfortable accommodations including separate berthing, messing and recreation compartments for 132 cadets.
 A modern galley or kitchen is equipped with ample facilities for cooking and special attention is given to supplying cadets with abundant, wholesome food.
-The ship is 261 feet long and of 4500 tons displacement with a speed of 10 knots and a fuel oil capacity to enable it to cruise over 10,000 miles without refueling.
+The ship is 261 feet long and of 4500 tons displacement with a speed of ten knots and a fuel oil capacity to enable it to cruise over 10,000 miles without refueling.

-The Training Ship is used for annual cruises of about four months' duration.
+The training ship is used for annual cruises of about four months' duration.
 The itineraries of these cruises vary from year to year and are selected with the dual purpose of giving cadets the maximum amount of practical experience in the time available and of varying the waters and ports to be visited.
 In past cruises, the California State circumnavigated the globe, rounded South America, visited East Coast, Hawaiian, Samoan, Australian, and practically all available California ports.

-The new shore establishment, now under construction at Morrow Cove, will have adequate classroom facilities, wharfage for the Training Ship and a small-boat basin, an additional machine shop, an electrical shop, a foundry, a sail-loft, an engineering laboratory, a drill ground and ample athletic and recreational facilities.
+At its base at the Naval Station the Academy has adequate classroom facilities, wharfage for the Training Ship and a small-boat basin, an additional machine shop, an electrical shop, a foundry, a sail-loft, and an engineering laboratory.

-ADVANTAGES OF THE ACADEMY
+ADVANTAGES OF THE SCHOOL

-The life of a Merchant Marine officer is not an easy one, and is subject to many and various inconveniences and even discomforts.
-Before a young man decides that he wants to become a Merchant Marine officer he should be quite sure that he is adapted to a sea-faring life and that he has the stamina to withstand its hardships.
-Having decided that he wants to become a Merchant Marine officer, this Institution is the most direct route available to accomplish that ambition and the training and education received here will fit him not only for his first license as a deck officer or engineer, but for rapid advancement at sea and ashore.
+The life of a merchant marine officer is not an easy one, and is subject to many and various inconveniences and even discomforts.
+Before a young man decides that he wants to become a merchant marine officer he should be quite sure that he is adapted to a sea-faring life and that he has the stamina to withstand its hardships.
+Having decided that he wants to become a merchant marine officer, this School is the most direct route available to accomplish that ambition and the training and education received here will fit him not only for his first license as a deck officer or engineer, but for rapid advancement at sea and ashore.